jon-krajack/personal-portfolio-site/README.md

 - Responsive layout using Flexbox and media queries
 - Custom-designed project cards in a two-column layout
-- Mobile-friendly navigation with a working hamburger menu (checkbox method)
+- Mobile-friendly navigation with a working hamburger menu
 - Hero section with custom image and intro text
 - Contact form powered by Formspree
 - Skills section styled into three columns
-- Clean, consistent design ready for theming and JavaScript enhancements

 ---